-As a mom of two toddlers close in age, it goes without saying that our house is filled to the brim with toys.
+As a mom of two toddlers, it goes without saying that our house is filled to the brim with toys.
 So when my youngest was nearing her second birthday, I finally mustered up the courage to swallow my gracious-host pride and sent an email to guests dropping hints (Okay, telling them…) that toys were off-limits for this occasion.
 That said, I didn’t leave them high and dry to scramble for ideas!
 In this post, I round-up six of my favorite clutter-free gift ideas for any occasion that kids (and minimalist moms!) are sure to love.

 Somewhere to Go

 As a parent who is always looking to explore somewhere new or visit somewhere familiar, I love the thought of tickets or a membership to a museum, zoo, or some other adventure in which I can share with my children.
 Gifts like these avoid the “I’m bored,” or “what can we do today?” comments that can seep their way into long or rainy weekends.
 Some local ideas include:

 Alex and Ani City Center (This would be cute paired with two mugs and hot cocoa mix)

 YMCA Membership (And/or swim classes)